EasyHomebrew app icon

 • Action buttons moved into the header under the brew description; standalone Actions section and Close button removed (replaced by the top-right ✕)

-• Stat strip slimmed: Type (Cask/Formula) and Tap cells removed; Category cell shows the SF symbol with label moved to hover tooltip
+• Stat strip slimmed: Type (Cask/Formula) cell removed; Category cell shows the SF symbol with label moved to hover tooltip

 v1.6.0